 These notes may be issued by the district in anticipation of the receipt of current school funds.
 These notes may not exceed one year, but may be extended on a year-by-year basis for a total of five years.
 These obligations may not exceed one-fourth of the district's tax revenues for operations for the preceding year.
 These funds may be utilized for School Board approved purchases to include school buses, land, equipment for educational purposes, remodeling, renovation, and new construction of educational and administrative facilities.
-RANS are authorized by Florida Statute 1011.14.
+RANS are authorized by section 1011.14, F.S.